 We like the moderates when we have a few extra dollars to spend – it starts anywhere from 25-50% more than the Value prices.
 But, like the Value resorts, the doors to each room open to the outside world.
 The only difference is that you might not have as many kids running down the hallways at the Moderates.

 Our trip to CFW was also very interesting.
 The cabins are essentially themed single-wide trailers set within the FW Campground.
-With more than 700 acres of land dedicated to FW, it’s one of the most quiet resorts on property.
-They have two pools, an internal bus route system, two convenience stores and just about everything you could ever want in terms of entertainment (besides being the location of the Hoop-de-Hoo Review, the Tri-Circle-D Ranch and the only resort that rents golf carts to get around within the resort, they even do a free movie and smores every night with Chip & Dale out on the lawn).
+With more than 700 acres of land dedicated to FW, it’s the most quiet resort on property.
+They have two pools, an internal bus route system, two convenience stores and just about everything you could ever want in terms of entertainment (besides being the location of the Hoop-de-Hoo Review [Note: as of 2022, it sounds like this show has been permanently shuttered as a result of COVID], the Tri-Circle-D Ranch and the only resort that rents golf carts to get around within the resort, they even do a free movie and smores every night with Chip & Dale out on the lawn).
 It takes a little longer to get anywhere from within the resort as you have an extra bus ride to wait on.
 But check it out if you have kids that need a separate sleeping area (the cabin is nearly the size of a suite within any other resort) or if you’re looking to save costs by using each cabin’s full-size kitchen and food prep areas.

 Deluxe: If this is going to be your ONE TRIP TO DISNEY for awhile, some people really love to stay “on the Monorail line”… and this is how.
 The Polynesian Resort (the Poly), the Contemporary Resort (CR) and the Grand Floridian (GF) are all on the monorail line.
 The Wilderness Lodge (WL) isn’t on the monorail line, but is close to the Magic Kingdom (MK) as well and is also a Deluxe.
 The Animal Kingdom Lodge (AKL) also isn’t on the monorail line, but it’s one of only two resorts you can wake up and see animals grazing from your room.
 In addition, there are also the Beach Club Resort, the Boardwalk Inn, and the Yacht Club Resort.
 The 2019 cost for Deluxe: between $400-$3,210/night.